-Why is this Successful Aging Program beneficial?
+Why is this program beneficial?

 The latest research shows that preventive measures as well as early detection of potential health issues are beneficial for your health:

-- Brain Health – There are both medication and non-medication interventions that can significantly impact the progression of memory loss if started early
+- Brain Health – There are both medication and non-medication interventions that can significantly impact the progression of memory loss if started early.

-- Physical Health -- Early mobilization and exercise are proven to help older adults age gracefully and thrive longer
+- Physical Health -- Early mobilization and exercise are proven to help older adults age gracefully and thrive longer.

 From brain health to mobility, a detailed review of medications, and more, the program offers personalized medicine specifically focused on what matters most to YOU.